miekg/gitopper/README.md

 And things should work then.
 I.e. in /etc/prometheus you should see the content of the *miekg/gitopper-config* repository.

 The checked out git repo in /tmp/prometheus should _only_ contain the prometheus directory thanks to the sparse checkout.
-Changes made to the `crap` subdir in that repo do not trigger a prometheus reload.
+Changes made to any other subdirectory in that repo do not trigger a prometheus reload.

 Then with cmd/gitopperctl/gitopperctl you can query the server: